 Step 1: Start the Chromecast app in your Android device.

 Please try to update your Chromecast app if you haven’t updated the app for a long time.

 Step 2: Tap Devices in the app as shown below.

 Step 3: Select and tap the Chromecast name

-Step 4: Tap Guest mode in Chromecast Settings page as shown below.
+Step 4: Tap Guest mode in the Chromecast Settings page as shown below.

-Step 5: In Guest mode page, drag the switch from left to right as shown below.
+Step 5: In the Guest mode page, drag the switch from left to right as shown below.

 Step 6: Chromecast guest mode enabled.

-As shown below, once Chromecast guest is enabled, a 4-digit PIN will be generated and displayed.
+As shown below, once the guest mode is enabled, a 4-digit PIN will be generated and displayed.
 This PIN will also be shown on the TV screen immediately.